open-telemetry/opentelemetry-js/doc/upgrade-to-2.x.md

 - `envDetector` in a browser -> manually create a resource with the API

-In TypeScript code, the `ResourceAttributes` type was replaced the `Attributes` type from the 'api' package.
-While unlikely, this could be a breaking change because it raised the minimum `peerDependencies` entry for `@opentelemetry/api` from `1.0.0` to `1.3.0`.
+In TypeScript code, the `ResourceAttributes` type was replaced with the `Attributes` type from the 'api' package.
+Though unlikely, it is possible this could be a breaking change because it raised the minimum `peerDependencies` entry for `@opentelemetry/api` from `1.0.0` to `1.3.0`.

 - type `ResourceAttributes` -> `import type { Attributes } from '@opentelemetry/api';`

 > [!NOTE]
 > Implementation notes:
-> - In general, the OTel JS packages are tending away from exporting *classes* because that results in exporting types with internal details that inhibit later refactoring.
+> - In general, the OTel JS packages are trending away from exporting *classes* because that results in exporting types with internal details that inhibit later refactoring.
 See [#5283](https://github.com/open-telemetry/opentelemetry-js/issues/5283) for details.
-> - The unification of sync and async resource detectors simplified the API, clarified the behavior for merging results from multiple detectors, and laid the ground work for support OpenTelemetry Entities in the future.
+> - The unification of sync and async resource detectors simplified the API, clarified the behavior for merging results from multiple detectors, and laid the groundwork for supporting OpenTelemetry *Entities* in the future.
 See [#5350](https://github.com/open-telemetry/opentelemetry-js/pull/5350) for details.
 >
 > Related issues and PRs:
 > [#5421](https://github.com/open-telemetry/opentelemetry-js/pull/5421)